Click here to nominate.

 - Marianna Stark ’89, UHS director of alumni engagement and giving

-- Andrew Williams ’00, UHS director of community engagement
+- Andrew Williams ’00, past UHS director of community engagement

 - Katie Albright P '18, P '21, president of the UHS Board of Trustees